cuba-platform/cuba-dnd/README.md

 Component tComponent = t.getTransferableComponent();
 ```

-DDVerticalLayoutTargetDetails contains information about layout to which drop.
+DDVerticalLayoutTargetDetails contains information about layout to drop the component to (receiving layout).
 The main methods are:
 - getTarget() - return layout to which drop;
 - getOverComponent() - return child component of the target layout, to which drop transferable component;
 - getDropLocation() - return drop location (Middle, Top, Bottom);
 - getOverIndex() - return index of child component;
-Get references to the layout to which drop transferable component and VerticalDropLocation:
+Get references to the layout to drop the transferable component to and VerticalDropLocation:

 ```Java
 DDVerticalLayout targetLayout = (DDVerticalLayout) details.getTarget();
 VerticalDropLocation loc = details.getDropLocation();
 ```

 Next we should check whether transferable component is null.
-It is possible if we drag  highlighted html5 text, as it is not component.
+It is possible if we drag  highlighted html5 text, as it is not a component.

 ```Java
 if (tComponent == null) {